-This guide provides assistance in the development, design and delivery of examinations in accordance with the Teaching delivery, coursework, tests and examinations policy for 2021.
+This section provides assistance in the design and delivery of tests and examinations.

 A ‘test’ is defined as an assessment that would ordinarily be conducted in an invigilated setting at a specified time outside of the examination period, that counts towards the final grade of the course, and is time-limited.